 4. Create an editable layer of your merged layers.
 To do this, right click on your .shp file, choose Save As, then go ahead and create your ESRI file.

 5. Colorize your map.
 Open Layer Properties of new layer.
 Go to Style, click on the dropdown (default is usually Single symbol) and choose Graduated.

 6. Customize.
 Choose which data column you want to use, toggle methods between Color and Size.
 For this we want to use Color.
-Choose Color ramp you want to use.
+Choose the Color ramp you prefer.
 If you click on the dropdown menu, there should more colors to choose from.

 Note: The countries with values are not colored accordingly, I added an underlying layer for the other countries that don’t have values.

 8. If you want an SVG of your map, go to Project > Print Composer, or simply Command + P. To print the map, click on the button that looks like a blank canvas with green + button (left hand side, sixth icon from from the top).
 To save as SVG, click on the icon which looks like a canvas with a snowflake.
 If you want to print the key/legend, click on the icon with colorful boxes, third icon down from Print.